DusanMadar/django-multilang-demo/README.md

 # django-multilang-demo

-A Django project/app demonstrating how to create a multi-language website.
+A Django project/app demonstrating how to create a multi-language website (with localized URLs and a language switcher).

 Messages are stored in `.po` files (generated with `python manage.py makemessages -l sk` and `python manage.py makemessages -l sk -d djangojs)` and then compiled using `python manage.py compilemessages`.